MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M12_Feature_Flag_Management_with_LaunchDarkly_and_Azure_DevOps.md

 - **User Targeting**: LaunchDarkly targeting lets you turn features on or off for individual users or groups of users.
 You can use it to roll features out for internal testing, private betas, or usability tests before performing a broader rollout.
 - **Custom targeting rules**: In addition to targeting individual users, LaunchDarkly allows you to target segments of users by constructing custom rules.
 In other words, you can create custom rules to target users based on any attributes you specify.
 - **Projects and environments to manage your development process**: [Projects](https://docs.launchdarkly.com/docs/projects) allow you to manage multiple different software projects under one LaunchDarkly account.
 [Environments](https://docs.launchdarkly.com/docs/environments) allow you to manage your feature flags throughout your entire development lifecycle — from local development to QA, staging, and production.

+### Exercise 2: Remove the Azure lab resources

+In this exercise, you will remove the Azure resources provisione in this lab to eliminate unexpected charges.

+>**Note**: Remember to remove any newly created Azure resources that you no longer use.
+Removing unused resources ensures you will not see unexpected charges.

+#### Task 1: Remove the Azure lab resources

+In this task, you will use the Azure portal to remove the Azure resources provisione in this lab to eliminate unnecessary charges.

+1. In the Azure portal, navigate to the App Service instance you deployed earlier in this lab.
+1. On the App Service instance blade, click the link representing the name of the resource group containing the App Service instance.
+1. On the blade of the resource group containing the App Service instance, click **Delete resource group**, when prompted, provide the name of the resource group, and click **Delete**.

 ## Review